tcn33/php-software-engineer-test/README.md

 )
 ```

-Modify the file display_customer.php to show the list of all customers from the table `customer` together with their occupations from the `customer_occupation` table in the MySQL database to display on a web page.
+Modify the file question_1.php to show the list of all customers from the table `customer` together with their occupations from the `customer_occupation` table in the MySQL database to display on a web page.

 A database connection will need to be created